 Get Ahead of Upcoming Changes

 Perceived negative value of yourself and of life starts by feeling that you can’t do things.
 Then that moves into diminishing psychological well-being.
-When our psychological well-being is threatened we get depressed, and oh what a terrible tail spin this can be.
+When our psychological well-being is threatened, we get depressed, and oh what a terrible tailspin this can be.
 This is Robin Williams Story and the genesis of “Robin’s Wish”.
-So other will not suffer like Robin.
+So others will not suffer like Robin.

 Helping other people understand what dementia really is is so important because getting the right help in the right time will allow them to have a fruitful and healthy life, a “Good Life”.